mariorod98/ObsidianVault/🌱 Seedbox/Blender Basics.md

+# Definitions
+**Seams.** Similar to seams in a piece of clothing, they give you control of how the texture is applied in your mesh.
+**Sharps.** Gives control of how hard and soft our angles are rendered.
 # Modes
 **Object mode**.
 The default mode.
 Can move, rotate and scale an object.
 **Edit mode**.
 Modify geometry of the object.

 # Shortcuts
 ## Move around
  middle mouse up/down: zoom